piedomains package

 Parameters:

-config_dict (dict[str, any]) – Configuration updates
+config_dict (dict[str, Any]) – Configuration updates

 to_dict()[source]